How to build a responsible portfolio

-The manager's sustainable approach means he’s unlikely to invest in certain areas like tobacco, alcohol, and weapons, but they’re not specifically excluded.
+The fund excludes companies involved in controversial areas, such as nuclear power, tobacco, alcohol and gambling.
 Investors should note the fund has investments in emerging markets and is a concentrated portfolio.
 Both of these factors increase risk.

 Some investors want to feel they're making a positive difference to the environment and society through their investments.
 Impact funds measure and report back on the positive impact they set out to make on the environment and society.

 We think WHEB Sustainability could be a sensible option.
 The team invest based on nine sustainable investment themes.
 These range from resource efficiency and sustainable transport to education and wellbeing.

 Every investment into the fund makes a positive difference. £10,000 invested into the fund throughout 2021 helped: